 1. Each compartment commander shall be responsible to the SUC for the condition of a designated troop compartment.
-He shall ensure that his compartment is ready for, and that he is present, during each ~~1000~~ inspection, and that his compartment is kept in a high state of cleanliness and order.
+He shall ensure that his compartment is ready for, and that he is present, during each inspection, and that his compartment is kept in a high state of cleanliness and order.

 a.
-Compartment commanders shall ensure that bulletin boards are posted with orders and other information promulgated by the SUC. ~~AND CQ instructions detailing their duties.~~ b.
+Compartment commanders shall ensure that bulletin boards are posted with orders and other information promulgated by the SUC.

+b.
 Compartment commanders shall control troops in their compartments during drills and in emergencies.
 Specific instructions governing responsibilities of compartment commanders shall be issued by the SUC.